Erickln/ap-labs/challenges/space-invaders/ARCHITECTURE.md

 # Space Invaders in C
+In the late 1970s and 1980s arcade games were created that became history such as Space Invaders, Donkey Kong, Pac Man, Defender, Galaga and so on.

-The game consists in the implementation of the classic game space invaders using the multithreading C library [pthread](https://man7.org/linux/man-pages/man7/pthreads.7.html), each of the enemies is being created within a thread that implements the behaviour of movement and shooting, the player can shoot and move via keyboard input.
+We decided to implement the space invaders game using the multithreading C library [pthread](https://man7.org/linux/man-pages/man7/pthreads.7.html), each of the enemies is being created within a thread that implements the behaviour of movement and shooting, the player can shoot and move via keyboard input.

 ## Notable Components